View of Lahaina from the sea

 Perhaps you will have time to participate in the Hawaiian celebration known as a lūʻau.

-One of the hidden charms of this delightful little town is the people who live and work here.
+One of the hidden charms of this delightful little town has always been the people who live and work here.
 The ones who love Lāhainā and would live nowhere else!
-They provide the heartbeat of this town and welcome friendly smiles and Aloha.
-They will be all around you.
-All you have to do to connect is smile and softly say, Aloha.
+They provided the heartbeat of this town and welcome friendly smiles and Aloha.
+They would be all around you.
+All you would have to do to connect is smile and softly say, Aloha.
+Many people have been displaced, moved to the mainland, or relocated to a different part of Maui or another island.

 Writing and Graphic Design by Sugandha Ferro Black